-Road condition between Gulmarg to Doodhpathri is mostly all good.
+The road condition between Gulmarg to Doodhpathri is mostly all good.
 The only average part of the road is between Magam and Khan Sahib.
-More than the condition of the road however, it is driving through these small villages on narrow roads that limits the speed.
+More than the condition of the road, however, it is driving through these small villages on narrow roads that limits the speed.

 Also Read: How to Plan a Trip to Doodhpathri

 Surprisingly, like Gulmarg, out here as well we were the only tourists from outside of Kashmir.
-Rest all the people were the locals out on picnic with their families.
-We even saw a couple of schools here for picnic.
+Rest all the people were the locals out on a picnic with their families.
+We even saw a couple of schools here for picnics.

 Sightseeing in Doodhpathri

-After spending some time at the river, we arrived back at Doodhpathri.
+After spending some time at the river, we drove back to the meadow.

 Hotel Grand Valley Inn, Srinagar